davidclin/cloudcustodian-policies/README.md

 *Taken from https://groups.google.com/d/msg/cloud-custodian/z67zuVApHp0/xX81toqVAgAJ
 </pre>

+If you're using VIM to create the text file and getting an error "base64: invalid input", try pasting the encoded SQS message into a different text editor like nano instead.

 # Log Messages
 If you see the following CloudWatch log when sending notifications via Slack, ignore it:<br>